Longwater1234/go-tic-tac/README.md

 Windows, MacOS and Linux.
 Can even be compiled to Android and iOS (macOS required) apps.
 - Learn more about fyne at https://developer.fyne.io/

+## Quick Start

+Jump to the releases page and download pre-built executable.
+No installation required.
+Just double click to start.

 ## Building locally

-1. Make sure you have >=Go 1.18 and C/C++ compiler (e.g. gcc) installed on your machine, then add both to your PATH.
+1. Make sure you have >=Go 1.18 and GCC installed on your machine, then add both to your PATH.
 Follow this [guide](https://developer.fyne.io/started/#prerequisites) for your specific OS.
 2. To verify *gcc* is correctly installed, open terminal/CMD, enter `gcc --version`
 3. Install the Fyne v2 CLI. `go install fyne.io/fyne/v2@latest`